 - Ensure continuity of individual relationships wherever possible with individual therapists.

-- Provide comprehensive information about the nature, and actual delivery, of interventions and services to participants, parents and carers in appropriate language or formats, including various visual, verbal, and aural, easy-read, and different colour and fonts.
+- Provide comprehensive information about the nature and delivery of interventions and services to participants, parents and carers with inappropriate language or formats, including various visual, verbal, and aural, easy-read, and different colours and fonts.

 - Consider whether the child/family may benefit from access to a trained advocate.